Epilogue – Leave-taking

 "Yes I am."
 He affirmed, wondering what this was about.

-I am delighted to hear of your successes at school this year, and look forwards to hearing more in the years to come.
+I am delighted to hear of your successes at school this year, and look forwards to following your progress further in the years to come.
 I enjoyed our brief meeting, and I can assure you it won't be our last.

 Congratulations, and good fortunes to you.